SMOLKEYS/bundles/README.md

 Changes the text to something else cursed.

-v8-pre7akasuffering log:
+v8-pre8 log:
-- reject english, become anglish
+- sh1p enters the chat

 # Also check out: